WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 ### Updating

 You'll need to flash new Meadow.OS binaries to your device, upgrade your IDE extension(s), and if you use the Meadow.CLI, you'll also need to download and use the latest version of that as well.
-All files can be found on the [downloads](/Meadow/Getting_Started/Downloads/) page.
+Follow along with the [Meadow Getting Started guide](/Meadow/Getting_Started/) to get updated.

 ## Beta 3.5